The frustration

 A mistake.

 Years passed.
 Starting middle school changed the rules.
-Pokémon was for kids — or at least that's what you thought at 11.
+Pokémon was for kids — or so you thought at 11.
 Hugo did what many do: he put his cards away, then he sold them.

-That Charizard, today, trades for hundreds to thousands of euros depending on its condition.
+That Charizard, today, sells for anywhere from several hundred to several thousand euros depending on its condition.
 But it's not the lost value that stands out — it's something else.
-It's the carelessness of having parted with something irreplaceable for a handful of coins.
-It's having let go of a part of childhood without realizing it.
+It's the carelessness of parting with something irreplaceable for a handful of coins.
+It's letting go of a piece of childhood without realizing it.

 Some regrets are never forgotten.
 This one isn't either.